 DANGERS OF WEIGHTLIFTING SUPPLEMENTS

-When you begin training and working out, most people consume high amounts of protein, add supplements to combat muscle fatigue & lactic acid buildup, and more.
+When you begin training and working out, most people consume high amounts of protein.
+They also add supplements to combat muscle fatigue & lactic acid buildup, and more.
 By consuming excessive amounts of nutritional supplements as well as abuse of anabolic steroids, there is a high risk for acute and potentially chronic kidney injury.

 - Protein Shakes – As previously discussed, high-protein diets (including protein powders & shakes) can lead to overexertion of the kidneys and an increase in kidney stone potential.